djnzx/java-springboot-heroku/readme.md

 - build your app: `mvn install`.
 As a result in the folder `target` you must see file like `java-springboot-heroku-template-0.0.1-SNAPSHOT.jar`.
 It is named according `pom.xml` sections `<artifactId>` and `<version>`
 - add `Procfile` file to the root of the project with the contents of `web: java -jar target/java-springboot-heroku-template-0.0.1-SNAPSHOT.jar`.
 File must contain exactly one line.
 - run your app locally `heroku local:start`
 - go to browser and check: `http://localhost:5000/person`.
-Everything should work.
+Everything should work
 - commit everything `git commit -m "--final stage"`
 - push to github/gitlab: `git push origin master`
-- push to heroku: `git push heroku master`.
+- push to heroku: `git push heroku master`
 - test link provided by `heroku` previously on app creation step: `https://mysterious-refuge-92638.herokuapp.com` with browser and `Postman`
 - don't forget about your mappings: `/person`, etc, add them if need `https://mysterious-refuge-92638.herokuapp.com/person`
 - relax